kevinsperrine/idiorm/README.markdown

 * Note that this is an in-memory cache that only persists data for the duration of a single request.
 This is *not* a replacement for a persistent cache such as [Memcached](http://www.memcached.org/).

 * Idiorm's cache is very simple, and does not attempt to invalidate itself when data changes.
 This means that if you run a query to retrieve some data, modify and save it, and then run the same query again, the results will be stale (ie, they will not reflect your modifications).
 This could potentially cause subtle bugs in your application.
 If you have caching enabled and you are experiencing odd behaviour, disable it and try again.
-If you do need to perform such operations but still wish to use the cache, you can call the `ORM::clear_cache()` to clear all existing cached queries.
+If you do need to perform such operations but still wish to use the cache, you can call the `ORM::clearCache()` to clear all existing cached queries.

 * Enabling the cache will increase the memory usage of your application, as all database rows that are fetched during each request are held in memory.
 If you are working with large quantities of data, you may wish to disable the cache.